Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Survodutide produced dose-dependent bodyweight reductions across all active treatment groups in the Phase 2 trial.
 The dose response effects were clear: higher doses of survodutide resulted in greater body weight reduction, with the highest dose group achieving mean body weight loss of 18.7% at 46 weeks compared to approximately 2% in the placebo arm.
 Absolute body weight reductions exceeded 15 kg at the top dose level.

-Waist Circumference and Body Composition Data
+Waist Circumference, Liver Fat and Body Composition Data

 Percentage Change and Relative Change in Endpoints